Social Intelligence for Toddlers

 If kids think adults will snatch a toy away once the adult's random idea of "long enough" has passed, you're modeling grabbing, and the child usually becomes more possessive.
 If the child is free to use the toy for as long as he wants, he can fully enjoy it and then give it up with an open heart.
+When he's allowed to give the toy to the other child of his own volition, he enjoys that feeling of bestowing; that's the beginning of generosity.
 If the same child uses the same toy every single time, you can either buy a duplicate toy since it's such a crowd-pleaser, or alternate turns visit by visit.

 If your child has a meltdown waiting for her turn, it's an indicator that she's got some big feelings to let out and is using this handy opportunity.
 Kids often get rigid about possession in an attempt to shore up their fragile equilibrium--just like adults!
-Empathize: "It's hard to wait...You wish you could use the bucket now..." and hold her while she cries.
+Empathize: "It's hard to wait...You wish you could use the bucket now...You can handle this...I will help you wait" and hold her while she cries.
 You'll be amazed to see that after "showing" you those pent-up emotions, she probably won't even care about the toy she was crying for, and will happily move on.